TRex22/deeplabv3-custom-training/README.md

 # deeplabv3-custom-training
 [WIP] This is still a work in-progress.
 Ill hopefully get sometime soon to upload some of the trained models and improve the readme to explain each python console file

+I will also upload the model Ive found the best results with once Im confident its a good one.

+---

 This repo exists to train the pyTorch Torchvision deeplabv3 models with custom labels and datasets.

 I could not find a good set of trained models online so I decided to train my own.